Digital transformation hard at work during the pandemic

 Their Director of Public Health Colin Cox (@CumbriaDPH) tweeted “I could not be more proud of my team right now, nor more grateful to others who’ve made it possible”

 With their deep experience in social prescribing, Adur & Worthing Councils rapidly created a solution to match volunteers with those in need.
-This has been uploaded to our Appshare and is available for any user to download.
+For further information read the article on the COVID-19 volunteer co-ordination app.

 Sharing, ongoing learning and rapid deployment

 The best part of these Local Gov Camp sessions is the open sharing to help digital transformation.
 Peers want to share lessons learned and best practice.
 There are 11 COVID apps available on our AppShare and these are ready for councils to use.
 They have been built by our customers and our team at Netcall and each one has been quality checked.

 At Netcall, we love sharing too.
 South Hams and West Devon Councils (SHWD) was able to fast track their low-code adoption by using these COVID-19 apps.
 With just a week to develop and deploy a new Business Rates Relief solution, SHWD downloaded the Business Rates Relief app designed by Croydon and adapted to its own needs.
 And in a return, Croydon has downloaded the Test and Trace built by Cumbria and are working with their stakeholders to see how best to deploy it within their town.

 This gave us a fantastic start, we were then able to build on Croydon’s app, and with a little technical help from Netcall we were able to deploy a live process that suited our requirements in less than a week from taking delivery of the Liberty Create platform.
 The new app also saved the SHWD Case Management team time by automating as much of the business logic as possible, enabling us to make urgently needed payments.
 AppShare is a great concept and we are looking forward to sharing our own processes with other councils in the near future.